ClareBee/evil_martians_graphql/README.md

 ---

-Notes for self:
+### Notes for self:
 ` bundle add graphql --version="~> 1.9"`
 `rails g graphql:install`

-a query represents a sub-graph of the schema a GraphQL server must guarantee that mutations are executed consecutively, while queries can be executed in parallel.
+- A query represents a sub-graph of the schema
+- GraphQL server must guarantee that mutations are executed consecutively, while queries can be executed in parallel.
-All variables begin with $
+- All variables begin with $
 Selection set = {}

- requires QueryType in Types Module, inheriting from Types::BaseObject  `query_type.rb` (mutation and subscription types are optional)
+- Requires QueryType in Types Module, inheriting from Types::BaseObject  `query_type.rb` (mutation & subscription types are optional)
- Requests handled by GraphqlController#execute action (parses query, detects types, resolves requested fields)
+- Requests handled by `GraphqlController#execute` action (parses query, detects types, resolves requested fields)

-Types registered as fields on QueryType and defined via `rails g graphql:object name_of_type`
+- Types registered as fields on QueryType & defined via `rails g graphql:object name_of_type`

 ---

- GraphiQL web interface provided by mounting: (available at http://localhost:3000/graphiql)
+ **GraphiQL** web interface provided by mounting: (available at http://localhost:3000/graphiql)
  ```ruby
  # config/routes.rb
 Rails.application.routes.draw do